av7267/Wexa_Ai-Assignment/README.md

                     └─────────────┘
 ```

-Environment variables containing database credentials are configured through the hosting platform rather than committed to the repository.
+Environment variables containing database credentials are configured through the local `.env` file (see Setup) and are never committed to the repository.

 ---